oughtinc/primer/chapters/tool-use/web-search.md

 > Based on the weather on Sep 14th 2022, how many people went do you think went to the beach in San Francisco?

 Here it's probably better to just research the weather on that date using Google, not to enter the whole question.
-So let's introduce a `choose_query` method:
+So let's introduce a `choose_query` method (remember to update the code below with your own API key):

 {% code title="answer_by_search.py" overflow="wrap" %}